ColumbusStateWorkforceInnovation/DevOps-Helm/create-chart/README.md

 ## Upgrade the app to a new release:

-- [ ] Go back to the terminal window where you have `minikube tunnel` running and press `Ctrl` + `C` to stop the tunnel providing your password if prompted to do so.
+- [ ] Go back to the terminal window where you have `minikube tunnel` running and press `Ctrl` + `C` to stop the tunnel providing your password if prompted.

 - [ ] In the `Chart.yaml` file, change the `appVersion` to "0.2.0".

 - [ ] Use the [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) command to rollout the new version.

-- [ ] Copy the command you used and the output generated and paste it below:
+- [ ] Copy the command you used, and the output generated and paste it below:

 ```
 paste the command and output here